 Searching by name is limited to first and/or last name.
 Exclude middle initials and suffixes from your search.
 Typing a name or partial name into the Name Search or Position Search box and hitting enter will return a list of names or positions that contain the text entered in the box.
 A search for “john” will return both the first name John and the last name Johnson.
 Searches are not case sensitive.

 There are two ways to narrow these search results.
 Clicking on a name, position title, or section title will reveal a menu with the options to include or exclude that entry.
 Select the items that you do not wish to show, and click “exclude.”

 For example, a search for “carter” will show all the positions held by Ashton B. Carter, Carter L. Burgess, and Vice Admiral Powell F. Carter Jr. If only Ashton Carter is needed, click on Powell F. Carter and select “exclude.”
 Ashton Carter does not appear in the section Assistant Secretaries of Defense: Manpower and Reserve Affairs, so all entries under that section can be filtered out by clicking on the section title and then on “exclude.”

 The asterisk can be used to limit searches to first or last name.
 A search for “carter*” will return only “Carter L. Burgess.”
 A search for “*carter” will return both Aston Carter and Powell F. Carter.
-Rank and suffix are not searchable, but do appear in the results.

 Position searches work much the same way, and can be useful in displaying results that have a word in common or for finding the complete name of a position if the user doesn’t have the full name available.